 On September 4, 2019, Immunic AG entered into an amendment to the Service Agreement (as amended, the "Amended Muehler Agreement"), dated August 22, 2016, between Immunic AG and Dr. Andreas Muehler, our Company's Chief Medical Officer.
 Pursuant to the Amended Muehler Agreement, Dr. Muehler will continue to serve on the management board of Immunic AG until August 31, 2021.
-Dr. Muehler will receive an annual salary of EUR 140,000, to be paid in 12 monthly installments, and a yearly bonus of EUR 42,000 upon achievement of certain targets.
+Dr. Muehler will receive an annual salary of EUR 154,000, to be paid in 12 monthly installments, and an annual bonus of 30% of his annual base salary upon achievement of certain targets.
+In January 2021 and effective September 1, 2021, Dr. Muehler's annual salary under the Amended Muehler Agreement was increased to EUR 177,100, and his annual target bonus was increased to 35%.

 On September 4, 2019, Dr. Muehler also entered into a separate employment agreement (the "Muehler Employment Agreement") with the Company.
 The Muehler Employment Agreement provides that Dr. Muehler will continue to serve as Chief Medical Officer until August 31, 2021, and will dedicate approximately 40% of his time to the affairs of the Company and approximately 60% of his time to the affairs of Immunic AG.
-The Muehler Employment Agreement provides for an annual salary of \$180,000 USD and an annual bonus of at least 18% of annual base salary upon achievement of certain targets.
+The Muehler Employment Agreement provides for an annual salary of \$180,000 USD and an annual bonus of at least 18% of his annual base salary upon achievement of certain targets.
 Dr. Muehler will also receive an inaugural equity award of an option to purchase 40,000 shares of Company common stock.
 Dr. Muehler is also eligible for reimbursement for certain expenses, and customary insurance and benefits programs of the Company.
+Effective September 1, 2020, Dr. Muehler's annual salary was increased to \$198,000.
+In January 2021 and effective September 1, 2021, Dr. Muehler's annual base salary under the Muehler Employment Agreement was increased to \$227,100 USD, and his yearly target bonus was increased to 35%.